Retail Inventory Management: Definition & 5 Best Practices

 - Step 4: Check discrepancies

-If you find unexpected shortages or overages, double-check to ensure all stock was found and counted accurately.
+If you find unexpected shortages or overages, double-check to ensure all stock is found and counted accurately.
 If the discrepancy turns out to be accurate, you will want to investigate the shrinkage and determine where the problem started.

 - Step 5: Adjust inventory numbers as needed

 Make adjustments to your inventory records so they reflect your physical counts.
 Be sure to note the reasons for any adjustment for accounting purposes.
+If you are using a POS system to perform your cycle count, the software’s inventory management tools should allow you to indicate the reasons for stock adjustment.

 Annual counts are year-end counts of your entire inventory for accounting and tax purposes.
 Since these are store-wide tasks, annual counts are generally done after hours or on a day the store is closed.
 Depending on the size of your operation, annual counts can be handled with just your staff, or you might want to hire helpers to come and speed up the process.